Chart Color Schemes

 Charlemont shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally with university qualification rates at 30.6% of residents aged 15+, surpassing the Rest of Vic. average of 21.7% and the SA3 area rate of 27.3%.
-Bachelor degrees are most prevalent at 21.7%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.3%).
-Vocational credentials are also prominent, with 39.0% of residents aged 15+ holding such qualifications - advanced diplomas at 13.2% and certificates at 25.8%.
+The area's university qualification rate is 30.6%, exceeding the Rest of Vic average of 21.7%.
+This rate is also higher than that of SA3 area at 27.3%.
+Bachelor degrees are the most common at 21.7%, followed by postgraduate qualifications (5.6%) and graduate diplomas (3.3%).
+Vocational credentials are held by 39.0% of residents aged 15+, with advanced diplomas at 13.2% and certificates at 25.8%.

-Educational participation is high, with 28.8% of residents currently enrolled in formal education, including 8.9% in tertiary, 8.0% in primary, and 4.1% pursuing secondary education.
+Educational participation is high, with 28.8% currently enrolled in formal education.
+This includes 8.9% in tertiary education, 8.0% in primary education, and 4.1% pursuing secondary education.

 Frequently Asked Questions - Education